MikeCoreTV/EasyStatsUnity/README.md

 <Item.Name.Owned/>
 <Item.Name.Max/>

+(exp. <Item.Food.Name/> will show up as Food)

 Stat Item and Stat Display - Does Both On the Same Text Element!

+Almost everything is case insensitive so you should be able to not worry about how you're writing. (but still try to be cautious)

 Good assets to use with EasyStats:
 Feel - https://assetstore.unity.com/packages/tools/particles-effects/feel-183370